January 28, 2021

 - Qualifying hospitality and spectator venues

-American Rescue Plan Funding for Educational Institutions
+American Rescue Plan Funding for Schools

-Funding for higher education – directed to institutions through the Department of Education, Higher Education division – will be divided into two categories: one half for student assistance, distance learning, training and other administrative costs.
+Funding for higher education – directed to institutions through the Department of Education, Higher Education division – is divided into two categories: one half for student assistance, distance learning, training and other administrative costs.
 The other half allows for each individual institution to expend funds to enable institutions to re-open, and remain open, in a safe and secure fashion.

 Each individual institution is vastly different from one another, and the perception of a safe and secure campus varies by each locale.
 With this legislation, just as it was with the CARES Act, Congress provides each institution with the decision-making flexibility for those leaders to determine what course of action is best for their individual schools.